melfers/recipe-search-with-in-season-produce-api-capstone/README.md

 ![image of landing page](https://github.com/melfers/recipe-search-with-in-season-produce-api-capstone/blob/master/Photos/recipePage.png)

 ## Summary
-Season is an app that searches for recipes based on produce that is in-season for the current or user-selected month.
+Season is an app that searches for recipes based on produce that is in-season.
+The user selects a month that they'd like to find in-season produce for, and is then shown a list of items that are available for the selected month.
+After selecting one or more items, the user is shown recipes that have the searched items as ingredients.

 ## Technology Used
 This app uses the following technologies:

 -HTML

 -CSS

 -JavaScript

 -jQuery

 ## UX Wireframes and User Stories